-Key audit matters How our audit addressed the key audit matters Initial public offering and Real Estate Investment We addressed the key audit matter by obtaining Trust (REIT) formation transactions understanding of these transactions and by performing certain audit procedures, which included the following: The Company listed its shares in the Philippine Stocks Exchange on February 22, 2022 a.
-Primary offering of shares - We traced the full (Note 14) and completed the last tranche of REIT amount of primary offering proceeds to the formation transactions during 2022 which Company's bank statement and also ascertained the include: proper accounting treatment of share issuance costs based on the requirement of Philippine Accounting a.
-Acquisition of new investment properties Standards (PAS) 32, "Financial Instruments: using the offering proceeds from primary Presentation". shares and the subsequent lease of these investment properties to related parties b.
-Acquisition of new investment properties using the (Note 8); and offering proceeds from primary shares and the subsequent lease of these to related parties - We b.
-Commencement of new lease agreements obtained respective deeds of absolute sale for the with third parties and the subsequent purchase of these investment properties including sublease to related parties (Notes 8 and 20). appraisal reports to determine proper valuation and also traced payments to bank statements to ascertain actual disbursement.
+How our audit addressed the key audit matters

+We addressed the key audit matter by obtaining understanding of these transactions and by performing certain audit procedures, which included the following:

+- a.
+Primary offering of shares We traced the full amount of primary offering proceeds to the Company's bank statement and also ascertained the proper accounting treatment of share issuance costs based on the requirement of Philippine Accounting Standards (PAS) 32, "Financial Instruments: Presentation". - b.
+Acquisition of new investment properties using the offering proceeds from primary shares and the subsequent lease of these to related parties We obtained respective deeds of absolute sale for the purchase of these investment properties including appraisal reports to determine proper valuation and also traced payments to bank statements to ascertain actual disbursement.